shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/profile-service.md

 ---
-title: Profile Service
+title: Profile Service Overview
 description: Explore the Profile service, its JSON fields, REST API, parameters with thorough examples. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Profile service
+# Profile service overview

 A profile is a set of targeting parameters, such as gender, age, geography, and frequency.
 It can be applied to several objects in the system, most of which are listed below.
 The most common use of the profile service is to run a campaign; you create a profile and then